marcusniihauashby/kapu-aloha/README.md

 Crucially, but albeit not as glamorous, I made some basic by-hand calculations that helped me balance occluding the player's vision during the transition with maintaining a natural forest feel, making the teleportation truly invisible from any angle.

+This feature was particularly liked by the caseload managers at Gameheads, leading to our nomination for Best Programming at the end of the summer.

 ### Challenge 2 (Collaboration tools with non-coding teammates):